Twintop/TwintopInsanityBar/README.md

 A dedicated health bar is available for all specs, providing an at-a-glance view of your current health with customizable color thresholds.

+### Druid Shapeshifting

+Switch between Astral Power, Energy + Combo Points, Rage, and Mana bars to match your current Druid shapeshift form -- including unique bar text and threshold lines.

+### Void Metamorphosis and Collapsing Star Bar

+Devourer Demon Hunter have a bar that tracks both Void Metamorphosis and Collapsing Star, based on current buffs, in addition to a Fury bar.

 ### Secondary Mana Bar

 Some DPS specs that may need to off-heal in a pinch have a secondary mana bar available (disabled by default):